ChemistryTobias/CameraModule/readme.md

 ### Driver Setup
 All libraries used for this driver are part of the current [Python Standard Library (3.11)](https://docs.python.org/3.11/library/index.html#the-python-standard-library).
-The `CameraDriver` class can be imported directly from `camera_driver.py`.
+Path to this python wrapper is `main/client/camera_driver.py` and `CameraDriver` class can be directly imported from `camera_driver.py`.
 ```python
 from camera_driver.py import CameraDriver
 ```